vincentGarnerone/flowMeter/README.md

 	A$$W91=30 : set up the time step value to 30ms.
 Be careful, going too little can result in a bug, minimum advice would be 20ms.

-3)	Open the connection, choose a time step, put the streaming mode, hit the “Disconnect” button.
+3)	**Open the connection, choose a time step, put back the streaming mode, hit the “Disconnect” button.**

 4)	With a Python script named “RecordFlowmeter.py” we can now get the values sent by the flow meter and record them in a csv file.
 (If prefer, you can work with the code 		CommunicationS358Python.py which work with no graphic interface)

+5) 	**Spyder** can be used to run the script.
+When the script is open, **hit the play** button to run it.

-5) 	When running the script, a window opens.
-Choose the number of iterations and hit “Start record”.
+6) 	When running the script, a window opens.
+Choose the number of iterations and hit **“Start record”**.
 This will create a csv file named according to the time and record the data.

-6)	The most common error happening is :
+7)	The most common error happening is :
 	SerialException: could not open port 'COM15': PermissionError(13, 'Access is denied.', None, 5) That means the serial is still connected, and is not possible to create a new connection.
 	Try to close the connection, by for example unplugging the USB.